acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 	> Note: This is different from PDTB, where, instead, a minimality principle applies.

+### attribution

-- attribution: As defined by Prasad et al. (2007, p.40), attribution is "a relation of “ownership” between abstract objects and individuals or agents.
+As defined by Prasad et al. (2007, p.40), attribution is "a relation of “ownership” between abstract objects and individuals or agents.
 That is, attribution has to do with ascribing beliefs and assertions expressed in text to the agent(s) holding or making them".
 If a the main clause of an utterance expresses an attribution, with a statement in a dependent clause or direct speech annotated as part of the same utterance, then the main predicate of the utterance is to be taken from the statement, not the attribution verb.
 If an utterance consists of an attribution verb only, without including the reported statement, the main predicate is the attribution verb.

 	> Note: We rely on an existing pre-annotation for sentence (utterances) here.
 If utterances are to be manually segmented, then attribution and statement should be put in distinct utterances if and only if the statement is a complete sentence.
 Normally, this occurs with direct speech only.
 Also, reported statements interrupted by an attribution verb should not be segmented, then.